 Mumbai, the capital city of Maharashtra, is the financial capital of India and the home of India's Bollywood film industry.
-Also called India's "maximum city", Mumbai is known for its extreme standards of living, fast paced lifestyle, and the making (or breaking) of dreams.
-Captivating examples of colonial British architecture can be found all over the city and make up many of Mumbai's top attractions.
-Mumbai also has a pulsating nightlife, with unforgettable bars, live music venues, and traveler hangouts.
+Also called India's "maximum city", Mumbai is known for its extreme standards of living, fast-paced lifestyle, and the making (or breaking) of dreams.
+Captivating examples of colonial British architecture can be found all over the city and make up many of Mumbai's top attractions, including the Gateway of India and Haji Ali.
+Mumbai also has a pulsating nightlife, with unforgettable bars, live music venues, national park, and traveler hangouts.

 Just two hours southeast of Mumbai, and halfway between Mumbai and Pune, Lonavala provides an eclectic blend of hills, history and adventure.
 Its a popular misty monsoon destination, and its lush surroundings have been the backdrop of many Bollywood movie song and dance scenes.
 Attractions include forts, lookouts, lakes, dams, and waterfalls (during the monsoon season).
 Nirvana Adventures conducts paragliding in Kamshet, close to Lonavala.
 The ancient rock-cut Karla caves are also worth visiting.